 Why Focus on TF-IDF?

 TF-IDF compares your chosen keywords with the terms used in the rest of the document (ignoring frequently used propositions, pronouns, and articles).
 This generates a list of semantically related words for your chosen keyword.
 Simply put, this gives you a list of words likely to come up in topics around your main keyword.
-This can help you optimize your content to expand its relevance and appeal for a much wider audience base.
+This can help you optimize your content to expand its relevance and appeal to a much wider audience base.
 Also, this list of semantically related keywords helps you plan on your next content pieces, to the extent that you won’t have to do topic research for the subsequent few months!

 What Will A TF-IDF Tool Do For You?